Entrepreneurial Law Project

 LAW STUDENTS

 Are you a law student wanting to gain hands-on experience with businesses and startups?
-Complete this form to learn more about how you can get involved with the ELP and explore our pro bono opportunities: GET INVOLVED
+Complete this form to learn more about how you can get involved with the ELP and explore our pro bono opportunities:

 VOLUNTEER ATTORNEYS